 - Imagine the lines of the leaf are diagonal.
 Fold the bottom section up along your imaginary line.

-- Fold the leaf back down and keep folding up and down until you have a concertina.
+- Fold the leaf back down and keep folding up and down until you have compressed folds.

 - Open the leaf out.